India–Iraq relations

 The India–Iraq relations, also known as the Indo–Iraqi relations, are the bilateral relations between the Republic of India and the Republic of Iraq.
 Relations between the two nations have traditionally been friendly and collaborative.
-Cultural interaction and economic trade between Indus Valley and Mesopotamia date back to 1800 BCE.
+Cultural interaction and economic trade between the Indus Valley and Mesopotamia date back to 1800 BCE.
 The 1952 Treaty of Friendship established and strengthened ties between contemporary India and Iraq.
 By the 1970s, Iraq was regarded as one of India's closest allies in the Middle East.

-Ties between India and Iraq were disrupted during the Iran–Iraq War, the 1991 Gulf War and the 2003 Iraq War.
+Ties between India and Iraq were disrupted during the Iran–Iraq War, the 1990-1991 Gulf War and the 2003 Iraq War.
 However, the bilateral relations normalised after the establishment of democratic government in Iraq.

 History

 Medieval period

-Since the early 13th century, Delhi sultans had been loyal to the Abbasid caliphate for being legitimate.
-Symbolic acts such as minting caliphs name on the coins and bringing caliphs name in the sermon by most Delhi sultans that their official religion was Hanafi reveals the fact that they theoretically were faithful to the caliphate system.
-Some of these sultans according to the political conditions in their time and to excel upon their rivals and attract support the Indian subcontinent's Muslims that were mostly Hanafi or Shafei, established relations with the Abbasid caliphate of Iraq and later Cairo to receive the permission of ruling from them.
+Since the early 13th century, the Delhi Sultans typically acknowledged the symbolic authority of the Abbasid Caliphate as a source of Islamic legitimacy.
+Symbolic acts such as minting coins in the caliph's name and mentioning the caliph's name in the khutbah reflected their formal allegiance to the caliphate system.
+Most Delhi Sultans followed the Hanafi school of Sunni Islam.
+Some of these Sultans depending on the political conditions in their reigns, established diplomatic relations with the Abbasid Caliphate in Iraq and later in Cairo to receive symbolic recognition and strengthen their legitimacy among the Muslim population of the Indian subcontinent.